Metempsychosis -- full rpg ruleset -- work in progress

 These metrics guide how your character would act in specific situations, given their beliefs.
 It is distinct from personality in the sense your convictions don't tell you if you're funny or not, or what frightens you, or how noble or nefarious you may be.
 Your convictions won't likely tell whether you keep a messy room or if you have a knack for sarcasm.
 But rather, your convictions will describe the why behind your character's decision making.

-“I joined the war because the Kingdom has become a religious hegemony that treats women like third-rate citizens.
+Example: “I joined the rebellion because the Kingdom has become a religious hegemony that treats women like third-rate citizens.
 Thing is, I care about individual liberty and common well-being; I care about scientific inquiry and advancement; and I believe that every person deserves equity.
 This equity is justice and if it doesn't exist I'll fight for it until that equity is restored or created anew.”

 compassion, 1-100